volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

     }

     business_logic_markup_setting {
-      // One of the arguments from this list "disable enable" must be set enable = true
+      // One of the arguments from this list "enable disable" must be set enable = true
     }